apache/storm/docs/Command-line-client.md

 Compiles the SQL statements into a Trident topology and submits it to Storm.

-`--jars` and `--artifacts` options are also applied to `sql` command.
+`--jars` and `--artifacts`, and `--artifactRepositories` options available for jar are also applied to sql command.
+Please refer "help jar" to see how to use --jars and --artifacts, and --artifactRepositories options.
 You normally want to pass these options since you need to set data source to your sql which is an external storage in many cases.

 ### kill